Blog Banner SVG

 What is Trademark Class 18 in India?

-Trademark class 18 covers leather goods such as handbags, wallets, luggage, backpacks, and related accessories.
-Under the NICE Classification, this class helps protect brands involved in leather products and travel goods.
-Registration under Class 18 also grants exclusive brand rights and helps stop misuse or imitation by similar marks.
+Trademark Class 18 covers leather goods such as handbags, wallets, luggage, backpacks, and related accessories.
+Under the Nice Classification, this class protects brands dealing in leather products and travel goods.
+It grants exclusive rights and legal grounds to stop imitation.

-The Indian Trade Marks Act, 1999, governs trademark registration in India.
-Controller General of Patents, Designs and Trade Marks (CGPDTM) manages the process of registration through the Trade Marks Registry.
-To ensure consistent brand protection, the Trademark Registry uses the Nice Classification system to organize goods and services.
+The Trade Marks Act, 1999 governs trademark registration in India.
+The Controller General of Patents, Designs and Trade Marks (CGPDTM) manages the process through the Trade Marks Registry.

 Who Should Choose Class 18 Trademark in India?